The Blood Beast Terror: Plot

-In 19th century Britain, a series of grisly murders are taking place in the countryside near London.
+In 19th century Britain, a series of grisly murders is taking place in the countryside near London.
 The victims are good-looking young men, between the ages of twenty and thirty and all have had their throats torn open and blood drained.
 The witness of the latest murder, coachman Joe Trigger, is driven insane when he catches a glimpse of the mysterious killer.

 Investigating the deaths are Detective Inspector Quennell of Scotland Yard and his assistant, Sergeant Allan.
 Because Joe keeps ranting about a horrible winged creature with huge eyes, Quennell hatches a theory that perhaps an eagle is on the loose.
 At the scene of the latest killing, several large scales are discovered.

 The two latest victims were students of the renowned entomology professor Dr Carl Mallinger, who lives nearby with his beautiful daughter Clare and their scar-faced butler, Granger.
 When Quennell brings the scales to Mallinger for identification, Mallinger behaves suspiciously and tries to take all of them.
 Quennell describes his theory about a killer eagle, but Mallinger dismisses it outright.
 Quennell is unaware that the entomologist has a pet eagle, which the sadistic Granger torments.

 Explorer and naturalist Frederick Britewell returns from Africa with some moth chrysalids for Dr Mallinger and the handsome young adventurer soon falls victim to Clare, who is the real murderer; Clare is a "were-moth" and transforms at night to drink the blood of young men.
 Britewell becomes her latest victim after watching her in an amateur horror play performed by some of her father's students (the play is a relatively faithful rendition of the Grand Guignol play "L'Horrible Experience" by Alfred Binet and André de Lorde) but lives long enough to exclaim 'deaths head' to Quennell before he dies.
 Both Mallinger and Clare claim not to have known Britewell when questioned by Quennell.